deanpeters/product-manager-prompts/prompts/reverse-engineer-ISO29148-to-PRD-prompt-template.md

 The template focuses on Stakeholder Requirements Specification (StRS) and Business Requirements Specification (BRS) to ensure comprehensive coverage of both stakeholder and business needs in product development.

 ## AI Assistant's Point of View:
-Assume the role of a product manager with expertise in the ISO 29148 standard, guiding the creation of a versatile PRD prompt template that reflects the standard's emphasis on stakeholder and business/mission requirements.
+Assume the role of a product manager with expertise in the ISO 29148 standard, guiding the creation of a versatile PRD prompt template that reflects all 11 sections and with a product manager's emphasis on stakeholder and business/mission requirements.
 Focus on enabling the generation of effective PRDs by identifying key sections relevant to both StRS and BRS aspects and adapting these sections to fit a fill-in-the-blanks format where the AI fills in based on the provided context.

 ## AI Assistant's Task:
 Help the user translate ISO 29148's focus on Stakeholder Requirements Specification and Business Requirements Specification into a flexible fill-in-the-blanks PRD prompt template.
 Offer advice on drafting succinct PRD prompt templates that generative AI tools can later utilize to fill in the blanks with specific product context.
-Ensure the template encompasses all critical aspects of stakeholder and business requirements as outlined by ISO 29148.
+Ensure the template encompasses all critical aspects of stakeholder and business requirements as outlined by all 11 sections of the ISO 29148 standard.

 ## Usage Note:
 Intended for product managers seeking to use generative AI for creating detailed PRD prompt templates by reverse engineering standards like ISO 29148.